kuanb/geopandas_opt/README.md

 Presently, the operation performs two tasks intended to speed up the operation.
 First, it creates a spatial index from the GeoDataFrame based on its `geometry` column.
 Second, it preprocesses a buffer column.

 The `summarize` operation applied to each row performs a comparative buffer (buffering the reference geometry and getting all intersections to that, and then doing the inverse and buffering the other geometries and seeing if the normal geometry intersects in that situation).
-This methodology replicates the same for `ST_DWithin` from PostGIS (reference in their repo: https://github.com/postgis/postgis/blob/c0998a4e638048196a6abfab1504eca6b1a1462f/postgis/geography.sql.in#L550).
+This methodology replicates the same for `ST_DWithin` from PostGIS (reference in their [repo](https://github.com/postgis/postgis/blob/c0998a4e638048196a6abfab1504eca6b1a1462f/postgis/geography.sql.in#L550)).

 ### Results
 Running `run.py` will result in the following output (time in seconds before the colon):